 I chuckle, then press play.

-“Let’s see if we’ll have to cut this date very short,” I say.
+“Let’s see if we’ll have to cut this date very short.”

-“This… This is my jam,” she says with a thin voice, and reaches to turn the volume up on the player.
+“This… This is my jam,” she says in a thin voice, and reaches to turn the volume up on the player.

 Less than a minute later, Alazne relaxes and leans into my shoulder.
 I entwine my fingers with hers on her lap.
 I keep staring at the passing waves of green beyond the window, cropped against the Jaizkibel mountain.
 For our first date we have been given a blue sky with only a few shreds of cloud.
 I close my eyes to feel the warmth of Alazne’s hand better as the song launches into its solo.
 I couldn’t get into heaven as a ghost, but I am there now.